JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 and visual representation, and improved efficiency through multi-core processing.

-Over the weekend, I structured the development and publication of benchmarking changes, incorporating them into the genModel, and finalizing the BenchmarkingUtility class.
-Sunday was dedicated to integrating these changes into the view assembly for key generation and finalizing updates to the genModel.
+Over the weekend, I structured the development and publication of benchmarking changes, incorporating them into the genModel, and finalising the BenchmarkingUtility class.
+Sunday was dedicated to integrating these changes into the view assembly for key generation and finalsing updates to the genModel.

 ## Diary Entry - Week of 5th February - 11th February 2024